marios-zindilis/zindilis.com/docs/a-byte-of-python-2/data-structures/sequences.md

 Sequences
 =========

-Lists, tuples and strings are examples of sequences, but what are sequences and what is so special about them?
+Lists, tuples and strings are examples of **sequences**, but what are sequences and what is so special about them?
 Two of the main features of a sequence is the indexing operation which allows us to fetch a particular item in the sequence directly and the slicing operation which allows us to retrieve a slice of the sequence i.e. a part of the sequence.

 Using Sequences
 ---------------